-- 1. Reduce cost and achieve greater cost effectiveness in Federal expenditures; - 2.
-Give incentives to families with children where the head of household is working, seeking work, or is preparing for work by participating in job training, educational programs, or programs that assist people to obtain employment and become economically self-sufficient; and - 3.
-Increase housing choices for low-income families.
+1. Reduce cost and achieve greater cost effectiveness in Federal expenditures;

+2. Give incentives to families with children where the head of household is working, seeking work, or is preparing for work by participating in job training, educational programs, or programs that assist people to obtain employment and become economically self-sufficient; and

+3. Increase housing choices for low-income families.

-Locally, the Moving to Work program is known as "Moving Forward."
-Throughout this document, there are policy references to Moving Forward.
+Locally, the Moving to Work program is known as "MTW."
+Throughout this document, there are policy references to MTW.
 These policies only apply to vouchers that qualify to be administrated under the Moving to Work program.
-Unless noted otherwise, all other policies in this plan apply to Moving Forward vouchers and other voucher programs.
+Unless noted otherwise, all other policies in this plan apply to MTW vouchers and other voucher programs.

-SDHC's portfolio of units that are not part of the Moving Forward program include:
+SDHC's portfolio of units that are not part of the MTW program are designated by HUD.